ralmn/OctoPrint-Ikea-tradfri/extras/ikea-tradfri.md

 # library versions not yet published on PyPi.
 SHOULD ONLY BE USED IF THERE IS NO OTHER OPTION!
 #follow_dependency_links: false

-# TODO
 tags:
-- a list
-- of tags
+- ikea
-- that apply
+- tradfri
-- to your plugin
+- outlet
-- (take a look at the existing plugins for what makes sense here)

 # TODO
 screenshots:
-- url: url of a screenshot, /assets/img/...
+- url: /assets/img/plugins/ikea_tradfri/navbar.png
-  alt: alt-text of a screenshot
+  alt: Navbar of plugin
-  caption: caption of a screenshot
+  caption: Navbar of plugin
-- url: url of another screenshot, /assets/img/...
+- url: /assets/img/plugins/ikea_tradfri/settings.png
-  alt: alt-text of another screenshot
+  alt: Settings of plugin
-  caption: caption of another screenshot
+  caption: Settings of plugin
-- ...

-# TODO
-featuredimage: url of a featured image for your plugin, /assets/img/...

-# TODO
+featuredimage: /assets/img/plugins/ikea_tradfri/navbar.png

 # You only need the following if your plugin requires specific OctoPrint versions or
 # specific operating systems to function - you can safely remove the whole
 # "compatibility" block if this is not the case.